akka/akka-management/docs/src/main/paradox/loglevels.md

 #### Classic Akka Logger Level

 When using classic Akka and logging through the built in API there is an [additional level of filtering](https://doc.akka.io/docs/akka/current/logging.html#slf4j) using the
 `akka.loglevel` setting.
-If you have not set `akka.loglevel` to `DEBUG` (recommended) log entries from the classic logging API may never reach the logger backend att all.
+If you have not set `akka.loglevel` to `DEBUG` (recommended) log entries from the classic logging API may never reach the logger backend at all.

 The current level configured with `akka.loglevel` can be inspected with a GET request to `akka/classic/loglevel`.